 Decision content bucket:

 our customer is warm and almost ready to pull the trigger on their purchase decision at this stage.
 They’ll be looking for in-depth information about your product or service.
 Customers want in-depth information to make sure they’re making the right decision.
 Case studies, white papers, project showcases, and so on are perfect for this stage.
 Make use of user-generated content like reviews and testimonials in this content bucket.

-It’s easier and more cost-effective to keep your existing customer than acquiring a new one.
-Unfortunately, some companies make the mistake of slowing down their marketing effort once they make a sale, which can affect your customer’s lifetime value.
+It’s easier and more cost-effective to keep your existing customer than to acquire a new one.
+Unfortunately, some companies slow down their marketing effort once they make a sale, which can affect your customer’s lifetime value.
 You need valuable content that reassures your buyers they made the right choice and eliminates any buyer’s remorse; it also allows you to upsell/cross-sell and reduce refunds.
 You can also show your appreciation and reiterate your brand values to turn existing customers into super fans.

 The length of the buying journey depends on your product price and the pain level of your customer’s problem.
 For example, someone buying a new car will not have the same urgency as a person calling the repair service when his car breaks down in the middle of a highway.

 In other words, the higher the customer’s pain, the shorter the buying cycle.